norbusan/piwigopress/readme.txt

 * style: (optional) any additional CSS rules at DIV tag level (e.g. style="background-color: rgba(16, 64, 192, 0.05);")
 * desc: (0,1) (0 by default) add the photo description in a blockquote from description field in the Edit photo [Properties] admin page if there is a filled description there
-* lnktype: (string, default lnktype='picture') 'none' : no link, 'picture' : link to picture.php, 'album' : link to index.php/category
+* lnktype: (string, default lnktype='picture') 'none' : no link, 'picture' : link to picture.php, 'album' : link to index.php/category, 'albumpicture' : link to picture.php within the album

 "style" is not used by the Shortcode generator